btodorovic/management-vrf/README.md

 ## 4. Routing Instance **mgmt_junos** - with Route Leaking into inet.0

-Services not being VRF-aware and, thus, not accepting traffic coming from the **mgmt_junos** routing-instance can still be adapted to use **mgmt_junos**, in the same fashion as it is done in [Case 1 above](#fake).
+Services not being VRF-aware, and thus not accepting traffic coming from the **mgmt_junos** routing-instance, can still be adapted to use **mgmt_junos**, in the same fashion as it is done in [Case 1 above](#fake).

 This option is implemented in two stages: